upxero/upxero/readme.md

 <br/>

 Welcome to my GitHub profile!
-I recently completed the Full Stack Developer Bootcamp at [Novi University of Applied Sciences](https://www.novi.nl/) in Utrecht, a transformative journey that has equipped me with comprehensive skills in both front-end and back-end development.
-Alongside my education, I lead Upxero, an innovative web design bureau specializing in creating visually stunning and highly functional websites.
+I'm passionate about digital business and bring a wealth of experience in collaborative teamwork, remote work, and efficient process management as a freelancer.

-Throughout my intensive training at Novi, I immersed myself in a variety of programming languages and techniques, mastering tools for creating seamless user experiences.
+Throughout my intensive training at Novi University of Applied Sciences, I immersed myself in a variety of programming languages and techniques, mastering tools for creating seamless user experiences.
 This proficiency allows Upxero to deliver cutting-edge solutions to our clients.

-### Frontend :computer:
+### Frontend 💻
 ![Frontend Skills](https://skillicons.dev/icons?i=vscode,html,css,javascript,react,wordpress,figma)

-### Backend :gear:
+### Backend ⚙
 ![Backend Skills](https://skillicons.dev/icons?i=idea,java,spring,postgresql,postman)

+In addition to my freelance work, I've led Upxero, a dynamic web design agency, delivering high-quality and innovative solutions to clients.

-At Upxero, our mission is to craft user experiences that combine stunning designs with robust functionality.
-Our commitment to excellence and innovation has established us as a trusted partner for businesses aiming to establish a compelling online presence.
+I'm committed to crafting user-centric experiences that blend design with functionality.
+My drive for excellence and innovation has positioned me as a trusted partner for businesses seeking a compelling online presence.

-Feel free to explore my ongoing personal and professional journey!
-If you'd like to connect, collaborate, or learn more about Upxero's services, don't hesitate to reach out to me via [LinkedIn](https://www.linkedin.com/in/upxero/) or visit our website [www.upxero.com](https://www.upxero.com/).
+Feel free to explore my ongoing journey!
+If you'd like to connect, collaborate, or learn more about my services, don't hesitate to reach out via [LinkedIn](https://www.linkedin.com/in/upxero/) or visit my website [www.upxero.com](https://www.upxero.com/).

 Thank you for stopping by!